johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 2. Then you estimate the accuracy of the selected approach (=test).

 Hence the separation to 50/25/25.

-In case if you don't need to choose an appropriate model from several rivaling approaches, you can just re-partition your set that you basically have only training set and test set, without performing the validation of your trained model.
+Note - In the case where you don't need to choose an appropriate model from several rivaling approaches i.e. you don’t need to validate you could just re-partition your set that you basically have only a training dataset and a test dataset, without performing the validation of your trained model.
 I personally partition them 70/30 then.

 ### 1.7.
 Measure accuracy of service.